 David serves on the Board of the National Association of Property Tax Attorneys (NAPTA).
-He is the Co-Chair of the Real Property Tax Practice Committee of the New Jersey State Bar Association (NJSBA).
-Chair of the NJSBA Taxation Section.
+He is the Co-Chair of the Real Property Tax Practice Committee of the New Jersey State Bar Association (NJSBA) and a past Chair of the NJSBA Taxation Section.
 David frequently lectures on property tax matters, including hotel valuation and navigating real estate tax appeals, to other tax practitioners, assessors, appraisers and property owners.
-Mr. Wolfe has been featured or quoted in a wide variety of local and national publications, including Forbes.com, GlobeSt.com, Marketwatch.com, The Washington Post, The Wall Street Journal, Law.com, Law360.com, The New York Law Journal, and Commerce Magazine.
+Mr. Wolfe has been featured or quoted in a wide variety of national publications, including Forbes.com, GlobeSt.com, Marketwatch.com, The Washington Post, The Wall Street Journal, Law360.com and The New York Law Journal.

 He began his career as an associate at the law firm of Davis Polk and Wardwell in New York.
 While at Davis Polk, he focused his practice on regulatory investigations, securities litigation and banking disputes.

 David served as Co-Chair of the ABA’s Diversity & Inclusion 360 Presidential Commission and as a member of the American Bar Association House of Delegates for several years.
 As a young lawyer, Mr. Wolfe served as the Chair of the ABA Young Lawyers Division, the ABA’s largest entity with more than 130,000 members and was named the Young Lawyer of the Year by the New Jersey State Bar Association.

 David received his J.D. from New York University School of Law and graduated from Cornell University with distinction in all subjects.